polyipseity/information/special/academia/HKUST/COMP 2711H/problems.md

 - strategy ::: It is easier to prove this using contradiction than using induction.

-1. assumption ::: Assume there exists a nonempty set of natural number at least 2 $A$ that cannot be written as a product of prime numbers.
+1. assumption ::: Assume there exists a nonempty set of natural number not less than 2 $A$ that cannot be written as a product of prime numbers.
 Then by the well-ordering principle, there exists a least natural number $n \ge 2$ that cannot be written as a product of prime numbers.
 2. construction ::: $n \ge 2$ is either prime or composite.
 If $n$ is a prime, then it is a product of itself, a prime number.
 So $n$ cannot be prime and is composite.
 Then there exists two natural numbers $1 < a, b < n$ such that $n = a \cdot b$. $a, b$ are both smaller than $n$, so they must not belong to $A$, or otherwise $n$ would not be the least natural number that cannot be written as a product of prime numbers.
 So $a$ and $b$ can be written as a product of prime numbers.
 But then this implies $n$ CAN be written as a product of prime numbers, as a product of two numbers that can be written as a product of prime numbers.
-3. conclusion ::: That $n$ CAN be written as sa product of prime numbers contradicts that $n$ belongs to the set of natural numbmers $A$ that cannot be written as a product of prime numbers.
+3. conclusion ::: That $n$ CAN be written as sa product of prime numbers contradicts that $n$ belongs to the set of natural numbers $A$ that CANNOT be written as a product of prime numbers.
 By contradiction, the set $A$ must be empty, so every natural number $n \ge 2$ can be written as a product of prime numbers.

 ### closed knight's tour

 Consider an 8×8 chessboard with a knight at the top right corner.
 Is it {{possible for us to move the knight in accordance with chess rules such that it visits every square in the board exactly once and then returns to the top right corner?
 What if we have a 9×9 chessboard?}}

-Note that a knight can {{move two squares vertically and one square horizontally, or two squares horizontally and one square vertically}}.
+Note that a knight can move {{two squares vertically and one square horizontally, or two squares horizontally and one square vertically}}.

 - strategy ::: For 8×8, one will need to guess that the answer is yes and construct such a closed path...
-So good luck.
+So good luck!
 But for 9×9, there is a simple way.
 Draw the move pattern of a knight and notice the checker pattern of a chessboard.
 - possibility of _closed_ knight's tours ::: Let there be a _m_ × _n_ board with _m_ ≤ _n_.
 A _closed_ knight's tour is always possible unless _m_ and _n_ are both odd; _m_ = 1, 2, or 4; or _m_ = 3 and _n_ = 4, 6, or 8.
 - possibility of knight's tours ::: Let there be a _m_ × _n_ board with _m_ ≤ _n_.
-A knight's tour (possibly _open_) is always possible unless _m_ = 1 or 2; _m_ = 3 and _n_ = 3, 5, or 6; and _m_ = 4 and _n_ = 4.
+A knight's tour (possibly _open_) is always possible unless _m_ = 1 or 2; _m_ = 3 and _n_ = 3, 5, or 6; or _m_ = 4 and _n_ = 4.

 1. 8×8 chessboard ::: It is possible.
 Prove by constructing such a closed path...
 2. 9×9 chessboard ::: It is impossible.
 If such a closed path exists, then the knight needs to move 81 times to go back to the starting position.
 Now, notice the checker pattern of the chessboard.
 In a move, a knight must go from a square to a square of different color (black to white, white to black).
 Assuming the starting position is white.
 After moving 81 times, the ending position must be black.
 But this implies the starting position and the ending position cannot be the same after 81 moves.
 So the closed path does not exist.